linuxmint/cinnamon-spices-themes/README.md

 # CSS changes introduced in Cinnamon 3.6

 The 'progress' class has been added to window-list-item-box so that progress on long-running tasks can be shown

+# CSS changes introduced in Cinnamon 3.8

+The 'window-list-preview' has been introduced so that the preview window shown by hovering over the window list can be separately themed.
+Previously the theming for the alt-tab switcher was used for both.
+No alterations are needed to the alt-tab switcher theming.
+If no specific theming is added for the window-list-preview then the theming from the default theme will be used.

 # Git basics